Sisters of St. Francis of Philadelphia: 20th century

-During the influenza pandemic of 1918, in Baltimore the community lost eight Sisters and a candidate.
+During the influenza pandemic of 1918 in Baltimore, the community lost eight Sisters and a candidate.

 In 1939, the congregation opened the Catholic High School of Baltimore in Maryland; they continue to sponsor the school.
 The school is incorporated as a separate legal entity with a governing board that includes lay women and men and Sisters of St. Francis of Philadelphia.

 In 1965, the Sisters founded Our Lady of Angels College in Aston Township, Pennsylvania.
 In 1980, the name was changed to Neumann College in 1980 in honor of John Neumann, their founder, and became Neumann University in 2009.

-In 1976 control of the school at the St. Stephen Mission in Wyoming was turned over to the Arapaho.
+In 1976, control of the school at the St. Stephen Mission in Wyoming was turned over to the Arapaho.
 The Sisters continued to serve at the mission until 1981.

-In the 1970s, St. Joseph Orphanage in Spokane became St. Joseph Children’s Home, and ceased operations in 1982 when the state changed its policy to a preference for foster homes.
-The premises then housed St. Joseph Family Center, offering counseling programs until it too closed in 2016 due to financial considerations.
+In the 1970s, St. Joseph Orphanage in Spokane became St. Joseph Children's Home, and ceased operations in 1982 when the state changed its policy to a preference for foster homes.
+The premises then housed St. Joseph Family Center, offering counseling programs until it also closed in 2016 due to financial considerations.